devonestes/personal-website/_posts/2017-09-02-insurance.md

 ---
 title: Insurance
 tags: Refactoring Design OOP
 description: I come from America.
 It's a beautiful, but dangerous, place.
 We have all sorts of terrible natural disasters that can strike at any moment, and without warning.
-Hurricaines, tornados, earthquakes, wildfires, volcanos, tsunamis, blizzards,
+Hurricanes, tornadoes, earthquakes, wildfires, volcanoes, tsunamis, blizzards,
 date: 2017-09-01 00:18:00
 ---

 I come from America.
 It's a beautiful, but dangerous, place.
 We have all sorts of terrible natural disasters that can strike at any moment, and without warning.
-Hurricaines, tornados, earthquakes, wildfires, volcanos, tsunamis, blizzards, avalanches, [killer meteors](https://en.wikipedia.org/wiki/Chesapeake_Bay_impact_crater#Formation_and_aftermath) - Nature seems to really have it out for us!
+Hurricanes, tornadoes, earthquakes, wildfires, volcanoes, tsunamis, blizzards, avalanches, [killer meteors](https://en.wikipedia.org/wiki/Chesapeake_Bay_impact_crater#Formation_and_aftermath) - Nature seems to really have it out for us!

 So, we do what any reasonable person would do and we buy insurance.
 This